|

 Ilkley,

 All Saints, mostly dates from a re-build of 1860.
 SE 117 478.
-From an old postcard (franked 1908), Bulman Collection.
+From an old

-A modern view.
+A modern view, and an

-Interior view.
-Both © Stan Walker.
+interior view, both © Stan Walker.

-Another view. © Stuart Mackrell.
+Another view, © Stuart Mackrell.
 Link.

-Christchurch (Methodist and U.R.C.). ©
+Christchurch (Methodist and U.R.C.)

 Alan Blacklock.
-Another view. © Stuart Mackrell.
+Another view, © Stuart Mackrell.
 Link.

 Illingworth,